sunsided/autobattler/README.md

 That is indeed what happens:

 ```
-Performed 705 evaluations with 167 cuts in 259.724µs
+Performed 921 evaluations with 221 cuts at depth 8 in 309.766µs.
+The encounter has 5 turns.
 TL;DR: The initiating party wins with a score of 10.

 On the attacking side: